 - In the liturgy, we are supposed to hear the word of God and act upon it.
 In your readings, be asking yourself, what is God calling our family to do in this Scripture passage?

 - Don’t set out to read the whole Bible.
 Choose to read a single book together, and once the habit of reading Scripture together develops, consider reading another book.
 Some families read a book of the Bible during the season of Advent, or during the season of Lent.

-- For recommendations on where to start consider a Catholic family Bible study program such as this one offered by Ascension press.
-The Break Through Bible (which we use in EDGE) also has recommendations on how to start reading Scripture.
+- For recommendations on where to start consider a Catholic family Bible study program such as The Great Adventure offered by Ascension Press.
+The Break Through Bible from St. Mary’s Press also has recommendations on how to start reading Scripture.

 - Once you have chosen a book, set a schedule of reading that works for your family.
 For example, the gospel of Matthew has 28 chapters.
 You could read one per day for a month or one a week.

 - Remember, as you read, pray for the guidance of the Holy Spirit that the reading comes alive in your hearing and inspires you to greater love of God, your neighbor and yourself through acts of loving kindness.